s3628730/ITCrowd/README.md

 # ITCrowd
-Introduction to Information Technology - Assessment Two
+This is a group repository for assessments two and three for Introduction to Information Technology.